Rebirth of Dialogue

 It takes time to understand a new idea or carefully reconsider an old idea.
 These in-depth dialogues give people as much time–hours if needed– to fully comprehend the logic–and sometimes emotion–beneath a differing view.
 With a break from the polarizing distractions of the daily news cycle, there is a hunger to develop a considered response to a different view.

 This colloquy will depend mostly on dialogues that participants review using podcasts and YouTube.
 There will be little or no expectation of reading, but about 90 minutes per week of watching and listening is what we expect.
-Participants should listen to the week’s dialogues, and email discussion questions for the whole group to Peter and Mike the day before each session.
+Participants should listen to the week’s dialogues, and email discussion questions for the whole group to Mike and Judy before each session.
 They will curate the questions into a list for the full seminar dialogue.

 Mike Wolf is a high-tech guy who keeps trying to retire and keeps failing.